PoCInnovation/Workshops/p2p/1.libp2p/README.md

     </a>
 </p>

-> 🚀 Follow us on our different social networks, and put a star 🌟 on `PoC's` repositories.
+> 🚀 Don't hesitate to follow us on our different networks, and put a star 🌟 on `PoC's` repositories.